Telangana TS Inter Exams 2022 From April 20, Check Tentative Date Sheets For 1st, 2nd Year IPE Exams

 Telangana TS Inter Exams 2022 From April 20; Check Tentative Date Sheets For 1st, 2nd Year IPE Exams

-TS Inter Exams 2022: The Telangana State Board of Intermediate Education (TSBIE) is likely to conduct the first-year and second-year exams from April 20.
+Manabadi TS Inter Exams 2022: The Telangana State Board of Intermediate Education (TSBIE) is likely to conduct the first-year and second-year exams from April 20.
 As per the tentative timetable, the intermediate first year exam is scheduled to commence from April 20, while April 21 for second year.
-The practical exams will be held from March 23 to April 8, 2022.

 Recommended: Know about various Careers after 12th based on your stream.
 Click here.